Neutrino mass and dark energy constraints from redshift-space distortions: Data sets

 \subsection{Galaxy survey: BOSS DR11}

-The galaxy survey observable analyzed in this article is the redshift-space CMASS power spectrum of BOSS Data Release 11 (BOSS DR11), computed from the data in Ref.~\cite{Beutler_2014} and applied to neutrino masses in Ref.~\cite{Beutler_2014b}.
-We use DR11 rather than the more recent release of Refs.~\cite{Alam_2016,Beutler_2016} because the publicly-released DR11 Fourier-space power spectrum data cover a larger range of scales, up to $k_\mathrm{max}=0.2~h/$Mpc, and because the Fourier-space window functions provided by Ref.~\cite{Beutler_2014} are readily applicable to our analysis.
+The primary galaxy survey observable analyzed in this article is the redshift-space CMASS power spectrum of BOSS Data Release 11 (BOSS DR11), computed from the data in Ref.~\cite{Beutler_2014} and applied to neutrino masses in Ref.~\cite{Beutler_2014b}.
+We focus on DR11 rather than the more recent release of Refs.~\cite{Alam_2016,Beutler_2017} because the publicly-released DR11 Fourier-space power spectrum data cover a larger range of scales, up to $k_\mathrm{max}=0.2~h/$Mpc, with a simpler bias structure.
+We briefly discuss our choice at the end of this subsection, and we compare DR11 to DR12 constraints in the next section.

 The CMASS galaxy sample of BOSS DR11 consists of massive, high-redshift galaxies, $0.43 \leq z < 0.7$, with biases $\bd \approx 2$, which are typically central rather than satellite galaxies~\cite{Ross_2012}.
 Reference~\cite{Beutler_2014} computed the power spectrum, using $690,827$ galaxies observed over an area of $8498$ square degrees, by applying the estimator of Ref.~\cite{Yamamoto_2006}.
 Data products provided by BOSS DR11 are: \begin{enumerate} \item the monopole and quadrupole of the measured redshift-space power spectrum $P(k,\mu)$, in $38$ $k$ bins of width $\Delta k = 0.005~h/$Mpc, covering the range $0.01~h/\mathrm{Mpc} \leq k \leq 0.2~h/\mathrm{Mpc}$; \item window functions $w_{\ell,\ell'}(k,k')$ to be convolved with a model power spectrum before comparison with the data; \item the covariance matrix ${\bf C}$ of the data. \end{enumerate}